martaw22/FP-Change-Detection-in-Arctic-Lakes/code/README.md

+# Documentation about our code and datasets

-This folder contains all the code used in Google Earth Engine
+This folder contains all the code used in Google Earth Engine as well as the exported timeseries files produced with Google Earth Engine and links to the Observable Notebooks embedded in our data visualization toolkit.

+timeseries_GEE.txt contains the Google Earth Engine code used to produce the median pixel values in each band for every lake.

+GoogleEarthEngineTimelapseVideoCode.txt contains the Google Earth Engine code use to make the timelapse videos.

-Links to the Observable Notebooks and Gist Files containing the data exported from Google Earth Engine:
+# Links to the Observable Notebooks and Gist Files containing the data exported from Google Earth Engine:

-Go to the link for each notebook to create a time series plot
-To create time series plots for different lakes, change the gist file defined as 'data'

 Observable Notebook Links to Time Series Plots: https://observablehq.com/@martaw22/boot-lake-green-band-scatter-plot-with-median-line-with-circ